simonesilvestroni/m2m-website/_posts/2019-11-20-skinny-kid-song-backstory.md

 ---
 <p class="lead">{{ page.excerpt }}</p>

+## Origin

 Back in 2009, I was the bassist for a trio in the Milan area.
 The band was about to present, in the form of live concerts, a CD that we published a few months earlier.
 Several songs on the album featured sketchy electric guitars on their own, with no rhythm.
 I revamped one of those by adding bass, a reference drum track, a few keyboard parts.
 It became a full-fledged song.

 The experiment was a success, so we decided to repeat the process for some of the new compositions.
 The first one was a rough piece, featuring a screaming distorted guitar, playing long notes in what appeared to be a rough undefined verse/chorus layout.
 In my arrangement, I introduced the drums within the chorus, together with a **pick-played bass guitar**.
 It now felt like a proper song, with a refined structure and a bass part that was a hook in itself.

 Despite the fantastic chemistry with the [drummer](https://www.discogs.com/artist/1836203-Carlo-Prussiani){:target="_blank" rel="noopener"}, I parted ways with the band a few weeks later.
 However, I was smart enough to _keep the source files_ of my complex arrangement.

-## Nine Eleven
+## _Nine Eleven_

 After stripping away all the original guitars, I rewrote the piece with a different groove, similar bass and keyboard parts on a new chord structure.
 It was a solid backbone for something, and I was excited.
-Next, was blending in a piano sequence from my [years as a **composer for video games**](/work/sound-design/console-game-ruff-trigger/).
+Next, was blending in a piano sequence from my [years as a composer for video games](/work/sound-design/console-game-ruff-trigger/).
 Originally written right before 9/11 happened, it fit beautifully.
 Like most people, I’ve experienced that dreadful day on live television, so I decided to make this new music go along with some of the original live commentaries.

 I enhanced the piano progression, added a tom roll in anticipation for the choruses and wrote a guitar solo.
 Finally, I sampled the audio from the [footage shot around the WTC](https://www.youtube.com/watch?v=IJpql03lDKQ){:target="_blank" rel="noopener"} where the events unfolded.
 The song, then re-titled _Nine Eleven_, went on to become the first single and lead song for my album [After 1989](/work/original-music-productions/after-1989/), _Skinny Kid_.